The Church of Jesus Christ of Latter-day Saints in Russia

 The Church of Jesus Christ of Latter-day Saints (LDS Church) had a presence in Russia before the rise of the USSR, with the first baptisms occurring in 1895.
 Preliminary missionary efforts began before the dissolution of the Soviet Union, and the Russian government officially recognized the church in 1991.
 Membership increased in the 1990s and early 2000s.
 Missionary efforts were impacted by the 2016 Yarovaya law, which prohibited proselytizing outside of official church property.
-Current membership statistics are not available for Russia, but the church reported 19,946 members in 2009.
-As of February 2023, there were three stakes and three missions in Russia.
 In 2018, Russell M. Nelson announced that a temple would be constructed in a major city in Russia.

 History

 Early beginnings

 In 1843, 13 years after the church was formed, Joseph Smith called two missionaries—George J. Adams and Orson Hyde—to preach in Russia.
 Smith stated that "some of the most important things concerning the ... building up of the kingdom of God in the last days" involved Russia.
 Adams and Hyde's mission, however, was canceled after the death of Joseph Smith.
 In the 1840s, the Russian press reported the Mormon pioneers' move west, and in the 1870s and 80s chronicled the struggle between the church and the U.S. government over the practice of plural marriage.
 In 1887, while serving in Jaffa, Palestine, Joseph M. Tanner reportedly baptized some Russians who then settled in Utah.
 The first Latter-day Saint baptisms in Russia occurred in 1895.
 August Höglund, a Swedish native, was sent to St. Petersburg in response to a request from the Lindelof family for missionaries to visit them.
 Johan and Alma Lindelof were soon baptized, and two of their children followed in 1905.
 This event encouraged Francis M. Lyman to travel to Russia in 1903 to dedicate it for missionary work.
 He gave dedicatory prayers in Moscow and at the Summer Palace in St. Petersburg.
 Church leaders visited the Lindelofs following their conversion.
 An LDS missionary was sent to Latvia, but increasing political tension thwarted further efforts to proselyte in the Russian Empire.
 After the October Revolution occurred, the Lindelof family was arrested and only two children were confirmed to have survived.